calmm-js/documentation/introduction-to-calmm.md

 ```

 Note that the `.lens` method of atoms and lensed atoms does not create new
-state, which means we can regard it as a referentially transparent function.
+state, which means that we can regard it as a referentially transparent
+function.

 #### Editable lists